Alia5/SISR/README.md

 ### "Mimimi, your code is shit / you're doing it wrong"

 - Cool story bro.
 Where's your pull request?
-  I do this in my spare time; it's better to have something that provides value than whatever elitist kind of mental masturbation.
+  I do this in my spare time; it's better to have something that provides value than whatever elitist kind of mental masturbation you're after.

-## 📝 TODO
+## 📝 Contributing

+PRs welcome!
+See [GitHub Issues](https://github.com/Alia5/SISR/issues) for open tasks.

 ## 📄 License